 Each adult traveller is limited to one lap infant: which could be one parent travelling with one infant, or two parents travelling with two infants, for instance.

 If travelling with more infants than adults, any additional infants – being those exceeding the number of accompanying adults – will require their own seat.
+You’ll also need an approved child restraint system, and can call Virgin Australia to arrange this.

 How much does it cost to fly with a child?